Zombieland: Double Tap First Trailer Released

-Because the world can’t get enough of zombies, Columbia pictures decided to make a sequel to the 2009 film, Zombieland.
+Because the world can’t get enough of zombies (if you can’t get enough either, check out The Walking Dead SDCC), Columbia Pictures decided to make a sequel to the 2009 film, Zombieland.
 The sequel, premiering almost exactly a decade later, Zombieland: Double Tap finally released the first trailer.
 Fans can expect plenty of badass zombie fighting, smart comedy, some new zombie killers, and heartfelt family moments.
 Check out the trailer below!

 The Trailer Shows Promise